 Crossed Wires: The Sounds of Borderline Personality Disorder and Getting Better

-The RiotFest.org editorial staff remind you to hit play on the above (or below) playlist, to use as a soundtrack to this deeply personal essay by one of our contributing editors.
+The RiotFest.org editorial staff reminds you to hit play on this accompanying playlist, to use as a soundtrack to this deeply personal essay by one of our contributing editors.
 Thanks in advance.

 My mom recalls me frantically running around the house at eight years old, telling her I was trying to run away from myself.
 I remember feeling embarrassed and vulnerable–of what, I can’t remember, but it was pain I couldn’t tolerate.
 My skin was on fire.
 I was angry and sad, and it felt like I was in a haunted house with no exit.

 That’s the first year I went to therapy.
 It helped to have someone to talk to about how I felt “wrong.”
 I went on and off for years, only starting to go regularly in my twenties.

 That sensation of burning—originally just skin deep—moved deeper into my muscles, and then throughout my bones as I got older and my life challenges got more complex.
 Change was always difficult for me, but as I entered my twenties, it seemed much more rapid and intense.

 I moved to New York City in 2010, thrusting myself into an environment that has the distinction of being one of the most isolating places on the planet.
 New York living was like trying to ride a bike after the chain falls off.
 You might be able to keep your balance and drift a little; but before long, you’ll inevitably crash.

 My crash occurred in the fall of 2011.
 By that point, I returned to Chicago, where a doctor diagnosed me with bipolar disorder.
 For the next five years, that was the prism through which I viewed the world.
 The cloudiness I’d been feeling became a justification for my behaviors and the answers to all the problems I had (both real and perceived) that I tried to quell with therapy and medication.